Thou shalt know your audience.

 Social metrics are not silos unto themselves.
 Social media should be consistent with the message across your entire organization from print, to email marketing campaigns, to website content, and public speaking.
 Are you measuring how your goals intertwine?
 If not, now is the perfect time.
-2014 is upon us.
-It’s a great time to make those changes in your marketing plan.
 Loyalty 360 wrote a great piece about questions to ask your team to determine your metrics and goals.
 Here’s what it says,

 “One of my favorite questions in marketing is ‘What should I be measuring?’
 The answer isn’t a very popular one: It depends.
 It depends on your responsibilities, your objectives, and your business goals.”

 Yes, it depends.
 But, knowing where your audience is and meeting them there should be your number one priority.